stackrox/collector/docs/how-to-start.md

 probes for your version of Linux kernel and start listening to events happening inside the container.

+The image `quay.io/rhacs-eng/grpc-server` can be built manually by running `make mock-grpc-server-image` in the `https://github.com/stackrox/stackrox/` repository.

 ### Development with an IDE (CLion)

 #### Setup